SeasideSt/Seaside-Legacy30/repository/Seaside-Canvas.package/WAXmlCanvas.class/README.md

-This is an abstract canvas base class for build canvas for custom XML dialects.
+I'm an abstract canvas base class for building canvas for custom XML dialects.